YXSIO/Convolution_Summary/Week_3/README.md

     - ![](Images/InstanceSegmentation.png)

 - To make image classification we use a Conv Net with a Softmax attached to the end of it.
 - To make classification with localization we use a Conv Net with a softmax attached to the end of it and a four numbers `bx`, `by`, `bh`, and `bw` to tell you the location of the class in the image.
-The dataset should contain this four numbers with the class too.

 - Defining the target label Y in classification with localization problem: